Şırnak: Neighborhoods

-While the town was under bombardment, there was no way to get an account of what was happening in the region as journalists were prevented from entering the city centre, which was completely burned down by the security forces. Şırnak was under fire for three days and tanks and cannons were used to hit buildings occupied by civilians.

-2016 Turkish military operation

-On 13 March 2016 military operations by Turkish security forces began against PKK.
-The military curfew imposed on the Kurdish city was lifted after 246 days.
-Neighbourhoods like Gazipaşa, Yeşilyurt, İsmetpaşa, Dicle, Cumhuriyet and Bahçelievler were completely destroyed in the war.

 Politics

 In local elections of 2019, candidate Mehmet Yarka of the AKP party won with 61.72% of the vote.

+Population and demographics

+Population history from 1965 to 2023:

+Among the Kurdish regions of Turkey, Şırnak is projected to experience one of the highest population growth rates.
+Today, the province also records one of the highest proportions of residents who identify the Kurdish language, both Kurmanji and Zaza, as their mother tongue.

+In 2013 the unemployment rate reached 20.1% in the city, indicating the economic and social handicapping of Kurdish regions by the Turkish state.

 Climate

-Şırnak has a hot-summer Mediterranean (Köppen: Csa), or an exceptionally warm continental climate (Trewartha: Dc) with chilly, snowy winters and very hot, dry summers.
+Şırnak has a hot-summer Mediterranean climate (Köppen: Csa), with chilly, snowy winters and very hot, dry summers.
 Humidity is always low throughout the year due to its inland location.
 February and March are the wettest months, July and August are the driest, with virtually no precipitation at all.